Sign Up for a Free Account

 Overview

-Monoclonal gammopathy may occur in 1% of normal people over the age of 50, 1.7% over the age of 70, and 6% over the age of 90 (111).
-Monoclonal gammopathy is identified in 10% of patients with idiopathic peripheral neuropathy, and the presence of a monoclonal protein may have significant implications regarding the etiology, progression, and prognosis of the neuropathy.
+Monoclonal gammopathy may occur in 1% of normal people over the age of 50, 1.7% over the age of 70, and 6% over the age of 90 (108).
+Monoclonal gammopathy is identified in 10% of patients with idiopathic peripheral neuropathy, and the presence of a monoclonal protein increases the risk of having peripheral neuropathy (187).
+Both conditions have increasing prevalence in aging populations (71).
 In this article, the author reviews the wide spectrum of malignant and nonmalignant monoclonal gammopathies and the relevant associated systemic diseases.
 A rational approach to the investigation of patients with polyneuropathy and monoclonal gammopathy is presented based on the clinical and electrophysiological features, as well as the quantity and subtype of monoclonal protein.
-Finally, the most current therapies are reviewed, including treatment trials for anti-MAG neuropathy, multiple myeloma, Waldenstrom macroglobulinemia, cryoglobulinemic neuropathy, and POEMS syndrome.
+Finally, the most current therapies are reviewed.

 Key points